REFUSR/REFUSR/DOC/milestone_reports/milestone_4.md

 # Introduction

-Since the submission of our third milestone report, we've been working towards the integration of the three principal modules of the REFUSR project: the hardware interface or "Refuduino PLC Whisperer", the "Cockatrice" genetic programming engine, and the probabilistic property testing module.
+Since the submission of our third milestone report, we've been working towards the integration of the three principal modules of the REFUSR project: the hardware interface or "Refuduino PLC Whisperer", the "Cockatrice" genetic programming (GP) engine, and the probabilistic property testing (PPT) module.

+We have set up the hardware interface in such a way as to allow the PLC to be queried as an oracle by the GP and PPT modules, respectively.
+The PPT module will provide possible constraints (in the form of property assertions), sampling policies, and a new type of distance metric to the GP module.
+The GP module will integrate the information provided by the two others, and use it to drive a genetic search for an expression that adequately specifies the behaviour of the PLC, as observed through the eyes of the Whisperer.